 The onset of menstruation is both a physiological and psychological milestone in a woman's reproductive life.
-Most females will have their first period between the ages of 11 and 14, and their periods will continue regularly (usually monthly) until the menopause, which occurs around the age of 51 years in the UK.
+Most females will have their first period between the ages of 10 and 14 (average 12 years) (Hall, 2021), and their periods will continue regularly (usually monthly) until the menopause, which occurs around the age of 51 years in the UK.
 On average, women have periods for around 40 years of their life, and therefore, menstrual health forms an integral part of wellbeing.

+The Women's Health forum is committed to equality, diversity and inclusivity.
 Whilst using the terms "females" and "women and girls" throughout this document, the RCN also acknowledges that in our gender diverse society, some people who do not necessarily identify as female, may also experience menstruation.